 Age-related macular degeneration may lead to blindness, especially among persons over 65.
 The eye disease occurs gradually and with little to no warning.
 It begins with a loss of central vision, and may eventually progress to total blindness.
 We know that breakdown of the macula occurs, but researchers are not sure why.
 The macula is next to the retina.
 Obviously, reversing the progressive condition would be the dream scenario, but halting it would suffice.

 Recent research indicates that oxidative damage is a culprit in ARMD.
 Studies on saffron suggest it offers protection against oxidative damage in patients with early ARMD.
 It is not a cure for the condition.
 It’s an antioxidant.* First, it is essential to note that, to date, conventional medicine has found no way of restoring vision lost to ARMD.
 Treatments such as prescription drugs and laser surgery may slow the progression of ARMD.

 So if an herb can augment your current protocol, I’d have a conversation with your ophthalmologist about it.
 Here are three reasons why:

 1. Saffron contains many different constituents including crocin and crocetin.
 These have shown neuroprotective properties for the eye in multiple double-blind, placebo-controlled studies.

 We know saffron can improve a low mood, and now it appears that oral saffron supplementation may partially reverse the damage to visual perception.
-No one is claiming that saffron cures AMD, but the benefits are pretty crisp!
+No one is claiming that saffron cures ARMD, but the benefits are pretty crisp!
 Even a modest improvement in eyesight is a big deal to many people because it can greatly improve quality of life.
 Please ask your doctor if it’s right for you.
 You can cook with saffron as a spice.
 Saffron teas, supplements and extracts are available nationwide.